Using HTTP cookies

-Information should be stored in cookies with the understanding that all cookie values are visible to, and can be changed by, the end-user.
-Depending on the application, it may be desirable to use an opaque identifier which is looked-up by the server or to investigate alternative authentication/confidentiality mechanisms such as JSON Web Tokens.
+Note: When you store information in cookies, keep in mind that all cookie values are visible to, and can be changed by, the end user.
+Depending on the application, you may want to use an opaque identifier that the server looks up, or investigate alternative authentication/confidentiality mechanisms such as JSON Web Tokens.

 Ways to mitigate attacks involving cookies:

 - Cookies that are used for sensitive information (such as indicating authentication) should have a short lifetime, with the

 Lax.
 (See SameSite attribute, above.)
 In browsers that support SameSite, this ensures that the authentication cookie isn't sent with cross-site requests.
 This would make the request effectively unauthenticated to the application server.

 A cookie is associated with a particular domain and scheme (such as

 https), and may also be associated with subdomains if the